Excel VBA InputBox

 Sub InputBoxEX() Dim Name As Variant Name = InputBox("May I know Your Name?", "Personal Information", "Start Typing Here") Range("A1").Value = Name End Sub

-- Click on Run button or press F5 to run this code, you’ll get following dialog box.
-Write your name in the dialog box popped up with the name “Personal Information” and hit OK to see where the output gets printed.
+- Click on the Run button or press F5 to run this code; you’ll get the following dialog box.
+Write your name in the dialog box that popped up with the name “Personal Information” and hit OK to see where the output gets printed.